repustate/rcli/README.md

 using our own query language.
 Future releases will allow for pure natural language queries.
 To see a list of available semantic search terms, run `rcli search --list-terms`

+Alternatively, there are [autocomplete helpers for bash and PowerShell](completions/) that will suggest possible queries as you type.

 This demo is quite limited in the search capabilities it exposes.
 Visit the [semantic search](https://www.repustate.com/semantic-search/) page to get a fuller understanding of what this platform is capable of.